alphagov/government-digital-strategy/README.md

 5. `cd` into the project directory.
 6. Run `npm install` to install all Node dependencies.
 7. Run `bundle` (short for `bundle install`) to install all Ruby dependencies.
-8. Run the deploy script `./deploy.sh.`
+8. Run the deploy script `./deploy.sh`.
-9. Run the server: `ruby deploy-server.rb`
+9. Run the server: `ruby deploy-server.rb`.
 10. Visit `http://localhost:9090/digital` to view.

 # Before running the build script

-Make sure you've got Node & npm installed ( see links above ), and then CD into the directory and run:
+Make sure you've got Node & npm installed (see links above), and then CD into the directory and run:

 ```
 npm install